 NEW BREAKTHROUGH TEST DETECTS AND PREDICTS SEVERITY OF COVID-19

 "This unique collaboration with our colleagues from the University of Virginia has provided an easy and novel means to assess an individual patient's response to the SARS-CoV-2 virus and predict the clinical outcome," said Dr. Peter Lipsky, AMPEL Chief Medical Officer, CEO and co-founder.
-"Now that this unique approach has been validated, we look forward to its rapid development as a precision medicine tool that can improve the outcome of patients with Covid-19 and reduce the number of hospitalizations, especially the most vulnerable."
+"Now that this unique approach has been validated, we look forward to its rapid development as a precision medicine tool that can improve the outcome of patients with Covid-19."

 AMPEL is currently working to secure a partnership with a diagnostic testing company to make CovGENE® available to the general public at a crucial time as different variants continue to emerge across the globe and with winter around the corner, when major spikes can occur.
 CovGENE® also holds promise in predicting long COVID, an elusive diagnosis the medical community is still trying to fully understand.